darktable-org/camera-support/README.md

 `rawspeed-dng.csv` location.
 Default: `./rawspeed-dng.csv`
 This is a list of supported DNG cameras, that have WB presets or noise profiles, but are not in `cameras.xml`.
-Semicolon separated CSV file, with one Maker and one Model column.
+CSV file, with one Maker and one Model column.

 ### -wbpresets